mellium/xmpp/design/292_pubsub_notify.md

 Implementing this proposal would add seven types, 19 methods, 21 constants, and one function that would need to remain backwards compatible once we reach 1.0.

-## Open Issues

-- How does notification filtering fit into this API?